-Degree Level Minimum Duration of Attendance Undergraduate Earned equivalent of a high school diploma or 24 semester hours of Bachelor's- Ondergraduate level coursework.
-Graduate Earned equivalent of a conferred Bachelor's degree or 12 semester hours of Graduate graduate-level coursework in a program.
+Degree Level Minimum Duration of Attendance Undergraduate Earned equivalent of a high school diploma or 24 semester hours of Bachelor's- Undergraduate level coursework.
+Craduata Earned equivalent of a conferred Bachelor's degree or 12 semester hours of Graduate graduate-level coursework in a program.
+Doctorate Earned equivalent of a conferred Master's degree.